-Financial analysts and the press have speculated about the financial capacity of BP, and whether it might seek to avoid indemnification obligations in bankruptcy proceedings.
 BP's public filings indicate that BP has recognized in excess of \$40 billion in pre-tax charges, excluding offsets for settlement payments received from certain defendants in the proceedings described above under "Litigation," as a result of the Macondo well incident.
 BP's public filings also indicate that the amount of, among other things, certain natural resource damages with respect to certain OPA claims, some of which may be included in such charges, cannot be reliably estimated as of the dates of those filings.
-We consider, however, the likelihood of a BP bankruptcy to be remote.

 In addition to the contractual indemnities discussed above, we have a general liability insurance program of \$600 million.
 Our insurance is designed to cover claims by businesses and individuals made against us in the event of property damage, injury or death and, among other things, claims relating to environmental damage, as well as legal fees incurred in defending against those claims.
 We have received and expect to continue to receive payments from our insurers with respect to covered legal fees incurred in connection with the Macondo well incident.
-Through March 2012, we have incurred legal fees and related expenses of approximately \$100 million that have been reimbursed under or that are expected to be covered by our insurance program.
+Through June 2012, we have incurred legal fees and related expenses of approximately \$117 million that have been reimbursed under or that are expected to be covered by our insurance program.
 To the extent we incur any losses beyond those covered by indemnification, there can be no assurance that our insurance policies will cover all potential claims and expenses relating to the Macondo well incident.
 In addition, we may not be insured with respect to civil or criminal fines or penalties, if any, pursuant to the terms of our insurance policies.
 Insurance coverage can be the subject of uncertainties and, particularly in the event of large claims, potential disputes with insurance carriers, as well as other potential parties claiming insured status under our insurance policies.